mariana0412/TaskManager_Gradle/README.md

 - **Multi-module Gradle Project**: The project is organized into four related modules: core, storage, ui, and gson-library.
 - **Gradle Dependencies**: Dependencies between the modules and with external libraries from Maven Central are managed using Gradle.
 - **Combine Javadocs from three modules**: With specific command You can copy the generated Javadoc files from multiple modules to a combined directory.
 This allows easy access to the Javadoc documentation for all modules in a single location.
+- **Check File Presence**: This Gradle task verifies the existence of a file in the project directory.
+By running the task with a specific command, you can check if a file, whose path is given as a parameter, exists in the project structure.
+If the file is present, the task prints a corresponding message; if not, it informs about the absence of the file.
+This is useful to validate the availability of critical configuration or resource files required by the project.
 - **Build Task**: A custom build task is created to execute additional build logic specific to the project.

 ## Setup :wrench: